The Lonergan Review

 Authors are free to reuse their own articles in other publications they write or edit, and no further permission is required.
-We only require appropriate acknowledgement of the original publication in the Bulletin of Literary Semiotics.
+We only require appropriate acknowledgement of the original publication in The Lonergan Review.

 Subscribers and authorized users may make up to 100 print copies of single articles for any personal, instructional, or non-commercial purpose.
 No further permission is required.

-Permission is required to make more than 100 print copies of any item, or for any republication of the journal's content in any print or electronic coursepack, anthology, textbook, monograph, journal, reference work, database, web site, or other project.
-Contact the Philosophy Documentation Center for more information.
+Permission is required to make more than 100 print copies, or for republication in any coursepack, anthology, monograph, journal, reference work, database, or web site.
+Contact the Bernard J. Lonergan Institute for more information.

 Philosophy Documentation Center